arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 }
 ```

-I used List<T> but it could be any class or plain Sequence<T> interface.
+I used `List<T>` but it could be any class or even a `Sequence<T>`.

 How would we combine the methods into one workflow?
-Traditional version would look like this:
+The traditional version would look like this:

 ```kotlin
 fun allCitiesToVisit(speaker: Speaker): List<City> {